coachshea/neo-pipe/readme.md

 ---------------------

-The operator-pending mapping and the 'current line' mapping (as defined above) are naturally repeatable, no external plugins are requried because they work with Vim's natural motions.
+The operator-pending mapping and the 'current line' mapping (as defined above) are naturally repeatable, no external plugins are required because they work with Vim's natural motions.
 The other commands are not.
 A great deal of thought went into this, but the rationale is as follows: it is perfectly understandable that a user might be working with a pre-existing file and chose to move around